hkichen/Project3/README.md

 ### Usage

-After registering with a **username/email** and password, users can add how much of their money they are spending on bills each month by adding them all together.
-Users will have the ability to calculate the sum of one-time and recurring monthly costs, which is then compared to their monthly income.
-BillsBuster is designed to make managing your finances simpler and more comprehensive.
+After registering with a **username/email** and password, users can track how much of their money they are spending on bills each month by filling out their billing information.
+This will help generate a graph that displays each's bill type's average expenditure compared to their monthly.
+BillsBuster is designed to make managing your finances simpler and more comprehensive, while allowing you to store all your bills virtually.

 ### Technologies